They are the all-important questions around talking to young girls and puberty: When do I begin the conversation? How do I do it? What do I say?

 - Consider talking to her in a group, pairing up with her friends or other loved ones of the same age

 - Give her a heads up that you want to talk about puberty and ask her to prepare three questions of her own

 - Start a conversation through journaling if face-to-face seems uncomfortable

 - Take a drive in the car or a place she can’t run away; you can avoid eye contact and it feels less vulnerable for them

-She encourages moms to allow girls to embrace the changes they’re having.
+Dr. Kelley encourages parents to allow young women to embrace the changes.

 “We like to focus a lot on nutrition and exercise, and filtering out what is acceptable and what is not on social media,” she says.
 “Help them to embrace the changes and realize they’re one of a kind.
 These changes are making them into the women that they’re becoming so they should own and accept it.”

 She recommends the following books as additional resources:

 - “Girlology: A Girl’s Guide to Stuff that Matters,” by Melisa Holmes and Patricia Hutchison

 - “There’s Something New About You: A Girl’s Guide to Growing Up,” by Melissa Holmes